 Serving all members of all Oregon communities

 What do we mean by equity?
-Equity recognizes that different people have different barriers to living healthy, fulfilled lives.
+Equity in Safe Routes to School recognizes that different people have different barriers to living healthy, fulfilled lives.
 In order to allow people to get to the same outcome, we need to understand the different barriers and opportunities that affect different groups, and craft our policies, programs, and overall approaches with those various challenges and needs in mind.

 Children from low-income families are twice as likely as children from wealthier families to walk to school, but they often face significant traffic and personal safety challenges on the trip to school.